gronk-droid/cse4083/midterm/solutions/gbutler2020-midterm.md

 would not be accepted.

 ><sub>
-\*(Hint: Think, if $n = 3k$ is a multiple of 3, then the next multiple of 3 is $3k + 3$. </br>
+\*Hint: Think, if $n = 3k$ is a multiple of 3, then the next multiple of 3 is $3k + 3$. </br>
-This could be accomplished by a transition from the current state to a next state by scanning 3 ones.)
+This could be accomplished by a transition from the current state to a next state by scanning 3 ones.
 </sub>

 <div style="page-break-after: always; break-after: page;"></div>

-## 2. Nondeterministic Finite Automata
+## 2 Nondeterministic Finite Automata

-2. Explain how any NFA (with λ (or ∈) transitions) can be converted into a DFA that accepts the same language as that accepted by the NFA.
+2. <a id="2"></a> Explain how any NFA (with λ (or ∈) transitions) can be converted into a DFA that accepts the same language as that accepted by the NFA.
 That is, the expressive power of NFAs and DFAs are equivalent.
 This is known as the Rabin-Scott Theorem

-## 3. Regular Expressions in the Programming World
+## 3 Regular Expressions in the Programming World

-3. (10 points) Consider a programming language that has identifiers that start with a lowercase ASCII letter
+3. <a id="3"></a> Consider a programming language that has identifiers that start with a lowercase ASCII letter

 <div class="center">
 $A=\{a..z\}$